Happy Weekend Guys!

-Lily – this is really beautiful boutique with cute handbags and very fragrant perfumes and I ended up buying a perfume from there!
+Lily – this is a really beautiful boutique with cute handbags and very fragrant perfumes and I ended up buying a perfume from there!

 Sephora – so why am I bringing up Sephora when you can find it in every other city, you ask ?
 Well I’ll tell you.
 This seems to be a recurring theme in most of my travel posts but err it’s the humidity.
-It does a number on your hair and it is a complete mess.
+It does a number on my hair and it is a complete mess.
 Plus as I mentioned it was raining the entire time we were there which didn’t help.
 If you have wild curly locks like me and don’t have any detangle oil with you, a quick stop at Sephora will tide you out though the day.
 G comes up with all sorts of hacks like this !

-Historic Charleston City Market: This is a vibrant historic market is in downtown Charleston and covers four city blocks.
+Historic Charleston City Market: This is a vibrant historic market in downtown Charleston and covers four city blocks.
 Originally used in the 18th and 19th century for selling beef and produce, it is now houses several vendors and stores that sells clothing, food, arts and crafts and is open all year round.